DaveBackus/Data_Bootcamp_Book/intro.md

 We think Python is the language of choice right now if you want a user-friendly introduction to programming and a useful tool for day-to-day data work.
 It's a high-level language, which means the language does a lot of the work.
 It has a  broad range of applications and an enormous community of users.
 You'll come to appreciate both.
 And it's free and open source.
 Free means you pay nothing.
 Open source means  you can look at the code if you want to see how something works.

 The closest competitors to Python for our purposes are probably [Matlab][1] and [R][2].
 Matlab is a vector language, which means the kinds of things you do cell by cell in Excel you can do for a whole column or table in one line of code.
 It was great in the 1980s, and we still use it for some things, but it's missing many of the convenient features of more modern languages.
 It's not easy, for example, to read data straight from the internet.
 And functions must be stand-alone files, which gets annoying.
 It's also expensive.
-Outside universities, they seem to price it with investment banks in mind.
+Outside universities, they price it with investment banks in mind.

 [1]: https://en.wikipedia.org/wiki/MATLAB
 [2]: https://en.wikipedia.org/?title=R_(programming_language)